mjhea0/thinkful-mentor/shebang/readme.md

 ### What's the difference between `#!/usr/bin/python` and `#!/usr/bin/env python`?

 1. `#!/usr/local/bin/python` specifies the *exact* location of Python on your machine, which will be used to interpret the remainder of the script.
-2. `#!/usr/bin/env python` uses the version of Python that is *default* in your current enviornment (by searching the PATH), making that interpret the rest of the script. "env" executes the first thing it finds in the PATH env variable.
+2. `#!/usr/bin/env python` uses the version of Python that is *default* in your current enviornment (by searching the PATH), making that interpret the rest of the script. "env" executes the first thing it finds in the PATH enviornment variable.

 ### What does this mean?